Chetwynd, British Columbia: Geography and climate

 Carved out of an ancient floodplain, the small terrace upon which Chetwynd is situated lies in the northern foothills of the Rocky Mountains.
 Once used as a grazing spot by nomadic Aboriginals, the terrace was farmed by settlers until it was developed into a town.
 Two types of soil—namely, the Widmark and Centurion Series—comprise the terrace's surface.
 The Widmark Series—a moderately well-drained degraded loamy, woody, silty, and clay-like soil—lies north of Highway 97.
 Meanwhile, the Centurion Series—which lies south of the highway—is a poorly drained soil with a dark-brown peaty surface material consisting of decomposed leaves and mosses.
 These soils, also limited by topography and stoniness, are generally used for forage and pasture.

 The town is surrounded by forested hills but the prairies of the Peace River Country begin here and continue eastward into Alberta.
 It lies in a transition area dividing two biogeoclimatic regions: the Boreal White and Black Spruce zone and the Engelmann Spruce-Subalpine Fir zone.
-The regions surrounding Chetwynd and Dawson Creek contain Reindeer herds, although the total number of caribou have decreased in the first two decades of the twenty-first century.
+The regions surrounding Chetwynd and Dawson Creek contain caribou herds, although the total number of caribou have decreased in the first two decades of the 21st century.
 One factor of the caribou's decline is the large number of wolves who prey on the caribou; in 2014 the British Columbian government began a wolf-culling program to reduce the number of wolves in the region.
 The region also contains moose, whose numbers have increased due to improved habitats caused by cutting down trees for the logging industry.
 The area surrounding Chetwynd was affected by a pine beetle infestation, which caused timber mills to reduce their operations in the region.

-The town experiences a cool continental climate, including frigid winters and warm summers.
+The town experiences a cool continental climate, including cold winters and warm summers.
 Southwesterly winds, coming off Williston Lake, predominate, with wind speeds averaging around 8.2 km/h.
 About 318 mm of rain and 169 cm of snow fall on the town annually and about 30 days with some fog are expected per year.
 Chetwynd, like the rest of the Peace River Regional District, uses Mountain Standard Time year-round.
-The remainder of the province uses Pacific Standard Time with daylight saving time, meaning that Chetwynd shares the same time with the province during the summer and is one hour ahead during the winter.
+The remainder of the province uses Pacific Time with daylight saving time, meaning that Chetwynd shares the same time with the province during the summer and is one hour ahead during the winter.